 - Go to get.webgl.org to check if you have WebGL enabled in your browser.
 If it is enabled, you should see a spinning cube on the webpage.
-If not, please continue to step 2.
+If you don't see the cube, please continue to step 2.

 - Go to chrome://settings in your browser.

-- If this is not checked, this is most likely the cause of your issue; click on the checkbox and restart Google Chrome.
-Please check Eiger to see if the issue is resolved.
+- If it is not checked, this is most likely the cause of your issue; click on the checkbox and restart Google Chrome.
+Please check Eiger to see if the issue has been resolved.
 If issues persist in Eiger, please continue to step 5.

 - Go to chrome://gpu.

 - Navigate to the Graphics Feature Status section.
-WebGL will have a status of one of the following:
+WebGL will have one of the following statuses: